fsaleemm/eventhub-acs/README.md

 To test that you can receive events from the Event Hub without sending data to Azure Cognitive Search run the "receiver.py"

-Run the receiver that sends data to Azure Cognitive Search.
+Run the receiver in a terminal that indexes data to Azure Cognitive Search.

 ```bash
 python3 receiver-acs.py